ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-As users of `Equal`, we can use `.contramap` for our single parameter data
-types.
-Recall that typeclass instances go on the data type companions to be in
-their implicit scope:

 Sebagai pengguna dari `Equal`, kita dapat menggunakan `.contramap` untuk tipe
 data parameter tunggal kita.
 Harap diingat bahwa instans kelas tipe masuk pada
 pendamping tipe data agar masuk pada cakupan implisit mereka: